omar-othmann/fivem-whitelisted/README.md

 you should install Python3 on your vps, linux or windows

 install python from: https://www.python.org/
+Note for windows: when you install Python, you should see the checkbox called Add Python to path on the bottom, you should check it<br />

 # install python libaray by command:
 windows:<br />
 open cmd and type<br />
 1- pip install pymysql<br />
 2- pip install discord.py<br />
-Note: when you install Python, you should see the checkbox called Add Python to path, you should check it<br />

 linux: <br />